RMBond/ScottCreek-WY21_CZUFire_Poster/README.md

     pebble count only transects) which were repeated twice (Autumn 2020 & Winter 2021).
 AC and MA entered and QC’ed the data.

+4. The <span style="color:purple">*Efishing\_20210407.csv*</span>
+    datafile contains 3 pass depletion eFsihing at the Lower mainstem, Upper mainstem, and Big Creek “Sue” sites.
+Data were queried by JK on 5 April 2021.
+Count of number of individuals caught for each species and pass were generated using pivot tables.
+Note: eFishing sampling events were limmited to August - November periods (Additional June/July sampling events exists).

 ## Next Steps

 **WQ Dataset**